 I collected airline miles, hotel points, and free night certificates for an excursion to East Asia in December of 2015.
-I treated my mother and father to two business class flights with Cathay Pacific.
-The first was a 16-hour flight from Newark to Hong Kong, and the second was a 4-hour flight from Hong Kong to Tokyo Narita.
-On the return, we flew economy comfort with Delta, from Narita to Detroit.
+I redeemed miles for my mother, father, and I to fly Cathay Pacific.
+The first flight was 16 hours, from Newark to Hong Kong, and the second was a 4-hour flight from Hong Kong to Tokyo Narita.
+On the return, we flew with Delta, from Narita to Detroit.

-We started in South Dakota.
-Our United flight from Rapid City to Denver was uneventful.
-We changed planes and boarded our flight to Newark.
+We started in Rapid City, South Dakota.
+We changed planes in Denver, and boarded our flight to Newark.
 Service was friendly, if rudimentary.
 In Newark, we passed through security to retrieve our checked bag.
 We couldn’t check-in until 8:30 pm so we waited patiently.
 I grabbed a large coffee and smoked two cigarettes.
 Once check-in opened, we were the first passengers in line.
 Two businesswomen waited behind us, and one offered to take our photo.
-After clearing security, we followed the businesswomen to the British Airways Galleries Lounge.
+After clearing security, we followed the women to the British Airways Galleries Lounge.
 Our tickets included access to this lounge.

 (British Airways Galleries Lounge)

-Inside the lounge, we were pleased with the food and drinks, as well as the décor.
-We snacked on sandwiches, cheese and crackers, and trail mix.
+Inside the lounge, we snacked on sandwiches, cheese and crackers, and trail mix.
 An hour before our flight, we headed downstairs to the gate.
 Agents directed traffic, helping passengers line up.
-Their efficiency and cheerfulness signaled Cathay Pacific would up our ante of what an airline could provide.
+They were efficient and cheerful.
 Upon boarding, we entered the business class cabin.
 An amenity kit by Seventy Eight Percent rested on each seat.
 Mom and Dad sampled Champagne Deutz, Brut Classic.
 I opted for orange juice.

 After a solid 8-hour rest, I awoke to find Mom and Dad watching movies and snacking.
 We had six hours to go.
 I asked for coffee and an orange juice, and dashed to the galley to find a treat – a chocolate.
 I ordered two more coffees and watched TV.
 Two hours before landing, attendants started breakfast service.
 To begin: orange juice and a blueberry smoothie.
 I chose the scrambled egg ham roll, sautéed mushrooms, baked beans, and herb tomato.
 Afterwards – a bread basket with preserves, honey, and butter.
 I ordered another coffee.
 Following breakfast, we began our descent into Hong Kong.